CTA Hierarchy: Where to Place Your Calls-to-Action

 - Different color or style

-- Smaller or less positioned
+- Smaller or less prominently positioned

 - Clear but not competing